-Method: Fifty consecutive patients were included in this retrospective study, all of whom a Medtronic 3830-69cm – His lead.
+Method: Fifty consecutive patients were included in this retrospective study, all of whom a Medtronic 3830-69 cm – His lead. [one sentence on patient indication].
 All patients received a Medtronic Azure pacemaker.
 The mean age was 74.6 years and 79% were male.
-Thresholds were collected during implant, at the 2-week device check, at the 6-month follow up and 12-month follow up – as per departmental protocol.
+Pacing thresholds were collected during implant, at the 2-week device check, at the 6-month follow up and 12-month follow up – as per departmental protocol.
 The trends were then analysed.

 Results: Pacing threshold were initially high (see Table 1) and continuously decreased throughout the 1-year follow-up.

 Conclusion: Though the initial threshold in HBP is high at implant – this data shows it decreases over time thus improving longevity.
 Thresholds appear stable once it passes the 6-month follow up.
 This positive find should help encourage more His implants.
 Larger studies are needed to confirm these results.
 Implant related trauma causes initial rise in HBP threshold.
 Is there room for improvement on implant practice, leads, dexamethasone, objective assessment of damage (assessing the injury potential).